Therapy for anxious minds and overloaded hearts.

 I help you understand yourself with more accuracy and compassion.

-There are real reasons it feels so hard sometimes.
+There are real reasons it feels so tough sometimes.

-Many women come to therapy believing they’re somehow failing.
-They believe they’re bad at coping, bad at boundaries, or somehow bad at keeping up with life.
-What’s usually true, though, is that there are deeper patterns steering their anxiety, overwhelm, or self-criticism; patterns which have called the shots for years.
+Many women come to therapy wondering if they’re failing.
+You believe you’re bad at coping, bad at boundaries, or just bad at keeping up with life.
+What’s usually true, though, is that there are deeper unseen patterns contributing to your anxiety, overwhelm, and self-criticism, and those patterns have called the shots for a long time.

-You are not meant to white-knuckle your way through life.
+You are not meant to white-knuckle your way through your life.

 Growth does not eliminate difficulty, healing does not erase vulnerability, and resilience still requires effort.